HancockLab/Leaf-Mg/README.md

-# Multiple independent *MGR5* alleles contribute to a clinal pattern in leaf magnesium
+# Multiple independent *MGR5* alleles contribute to a clinal pattern in leaf magnesium across the distribution of *A. thaliana*

 **Authors:**  Emmanuel Tergemina, Shifa Ansari, David E. Salt and Angela M. Hancock